The Public Is Growing Tired of Trump's Tweets, Says Voter Survey

 They're exceptionally useful (Score:1)

 I think they are great!
-(Score:3, Insightful)
+(Score:4, Insightful)

 They have been particularly good at exposing how petty, dimwitted, bigoted and foolish he is, not just as a president but as a person.
 I think it's important for people to understand just kind of a person they vote for, even if it's after the fact.